olivhoenen/imas-data-dictionary/docs/coordinates.rst

 Coordinates and time handling
 =============================

-Dimensional quanitities such as :dd:data_type:`struct_array` and multi-dimensional :ref:`data <data types>` nodes have associated coordinates.
+Dimensional quanitities such as :dd:data_type:`AoS` and multi-dimensional :ref:`data <data types>` nodes have associated coordinates.
 Coordinates can refer to other data quantities in the IDS, which is indicated with the path to the coordinate quantity.
 Alternatively, a coordinate can be a plain index, which